Shopify/ruvy/README.md

 Ruvy aims to initialize the ruby VM using wizer and execute ruby code passed into the wasm.

+## Runtime requirements

+When running Ruvy on Linux, `glibc` 2.31 or greater must be available.
+You may need to update the version of your operating system if you are using an older version of `glibc`.

 ## Build

 - [rustup](https://rustup.rs/)